RedHat-Israel/ROSE/docs/course_materials/exercises/07_Exceptions/homework.md

     print "Value of b = ", b
 </code></pre>

-- Add the following error exceptions to the code:
+- Add the following error exceptions to the code:<br>
-ZeroDivisionError \
+ZeroDivisionError
 NameError